Mo3bdlaa/Calculate_Client_Security_Hash/README.md

 ## Calculate Client Security Hash ##

 ## Description
-This project is conducted within ACME Systems Inc. , Finance and Accounting Department.
+This project is conducted within ACME Systems Inc., Finance and Accounting Department.

 ## Note
 - Orchestrator Asset is used to store Credentials